How to See the Greatest Impact from Your CHNA

 Stratasan takes hospitals through a five-stage CHNA process:

-- Integrate a Market Research Analysis: Align Community Health with Your Strategic Plan
+- Integrate a Strategic Market Analysis: Align Community Health with Your Strategic Plan

 - Assess the Needs of Your Community: Secondary Data Gathering